rajatvarna/Robo-Advisor-Super-App/README.md

 The application logic is cleanly separated into a `services` directory, abstracting away the data-fetching from the UI components.

 *   **`financialDataService.ts`:** The data hub of the app.
-It handles all API calls to Finnhub and Polygon.io for fetching market data.
+It handles all API calls to Alpha Vantage and the SEC for fetching market data.
 *   **`fallbackData.ts`:** This service provides realistic, simulated data for every API call in the application.
-It is used automatically if API keys are not provided, ensuring a seamless user experience for demos and development.
+It is used automatically if an API key is not provided, ensuring a seamless user experience for demos and development.
-*   **`cacheService.ts`:** A simple in-memory cache with a Time-to-Live (TTL) reduces redundant API calls for data that doesn't change frequently (e.g., news, stock analysis), improving performance and saving costs.
+*   **`cacheService.ts`:** A simple in-memory cache with a Time-to-Live (TTL) reduces redundant API calls for data that doesn't change frequently (e.g., news, stock analysis), improving performance and saving API quota.

 ### Data Flow & Polling